 Master of Divinity (MDiv)

 The Master of Divinity program is recommended for students seeking a comprehensive preparation for Christian ministry.
-In three academic years of study the student is exposed to the complete range of theological disciplines which include biblical, theological, historical, contextual, formational and practical ministry studies.
 Persons in leadership roles which assume broad knowledge of the church’s faith, tradition and practice should consider this program.
+You will study the complete range of theological disciplines which include biblical, theological, historical, contextual, formational and practical ministry studies.
+In some denominations the Master of Divinity is required for ordination to the Christian ministry.

 Supervised Field Education

 Mentored ministry refers to a variety of experiential learning opportunities within the overall curriculum.
 Formation in Ministry I and II (3 credits each) and an additional mentored ministry experience (3 additional credits)are required.
 Students are encouraged to find internships in settings that will allow them to integrate classroom learning and practice leadership skills.
 An individual mentoring relationship is important in these settings.
 Students already in ministry in a congregation may use that congregation for their Formation in Ministry I and II field placement.

 We believe seminary students are best equipped for ministry in our diverse world through interaction with people and cultures different from their own.
 All seminary students benefit from the cross-cultural study requirement.
 The experience may involved travel to another country or engagement with a culture significantly different from the students own culture in the United States.
 The seminary plans at least one cross-cultural trip every two years.
 Students with previous cross-cultural experience may meet the requirement by taking the Cross-Cultural Integration Seminar to reflect on their cross-cultural competency.
 Learn more about our philosophy and requirements for cross-cultural competency.